Unfinished Solid Pine Flooring

-Pine floors are not only an affordable option, but they also get more beautiful with time, as they are naturally worn by day to day activities.
+Pine floors are not only an affordable option, but they also get more beautiful with time, as they are naturally worn by day-to-day activities.
 Since softwoods grow more quickly than hardwoods, softwoods are an economic, ecologically sound choice.
 More visual interest can be made by mixing different plank sizes, known as Random Width Flooring.
-Because of the pine tree's quick growing nature, it is easier to obtain very wide pine flooring planks, even as wide as 15 to 20 inches, and even wider!
-Pines are knotty or have whorls that are never just the same, making every pine flooring plank unigue.
+Because of the pine tree's quick-growing nature, it is easier to obtain very wide pine flooring planks, even as wide as 15 to 20 inches, and even wider!
+Pines are knotty or have whorls that are never just the same, making every pine flooring plank unique.

-Check out our selection of pine flooring products, which include varieties of Eastern White Pine Flooring, Red Pine Flooring, and Southern Yellow Pine Flooring.
+Check out our selection of pine flooring products, which include varieties of Eastern White Pine Flooring, Heart Pine, and Caribbean Heart Pine Flooring.